-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Performance for diabetes related indicators was better than the CCG and national average.
-For example: The percentage of patients on the diabetes register, with a record of a foot examination and risk classification within the preceding 12 months was 92.42% compared to the national average of 88.35%. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check that their health and medicines needs were being met.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - The nurses were trained to manage all long term conditions and there were designated GPs who liaised with nurses to provide patients with timely appropriate care.
+The proportion of patients on the diabetes register with a record of foot examinations in the preceding 12 months was 86% which is below the national average of 88%. - Longer appointments and home visits were available when needed. - All of these patients had a named GP and a structured annual review to check that their health and medicines needs were being met.
 For those people with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.